Copenhagen Specialty Coffee Guide

 Newer to the specialty coffee world than their upstairs neighbour Norway, Copenhagen has come leaps and bounds in the past few years.
 You might even say the city has a healthier scene currently than Oslo, based on the variety of high-quality coffee on offer, and the amount of people competing at the highest level.

-However, for those who want to dig a little deeper and hit multiple shops, you'll find the ultimate guide for all your needs below.
+For those who want to dig their heels in, and hit multiple shops, you'll find the ultimate guide for all your needs below.
 From the tiny espresso bars to hand-pour counters, too-cool-for-questions hipster holes and places with great sunshine seating, the guide covers all the places you need for your coffee-tinerary around this charming capital.

 Our personal opinion is quality can vary wildly, especially at places like Coffee Collective where it really depends whos working.
 One day you can get a nice clean coffee, the next a muddy, sour, acidic mess.